 Sun Shades – Trip gift for sun protection

 A few years back a dermatologist told me that UV rays go through the car windows.
 How many of us wear sunscreen while riding in our cars?
 Sun shades for the back and side windows protect children from harmful rays.
 You also want to get a reflective shade for the front widow to use while the car is parked.
-Nobody wants to get into a 110 degree car and sit on hot seats after hiking around a National Park.
+Nobody wants to get into a 120 degree car and sit on hot seats after hiking around a National Park in Arizona.